EddieSHK/YELK/README.txt

 # Slide Reader and Flashcard Generator

 This project uses Python to extract content from PowerPoint slides, summarize them, and generate flashcards for revision.
 The app is built using Streamlit for an interactive user interface.

----

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:
 - Python 3.8 or higher
 - pip (Python package manager)

----

-## Setting Up the Virtual Environment

-To keep dependencies isolated, it's recommended to create a virtual environment for this project.
-Follow the steps below:

-1. Open your terminal or command prompt.

-2. Navigate to the folder where you want to set up the environment:

 In the terminal:
 ```bash